-The key to success is to spend much of your efforts on what you want the bank to look like one, three, and five years down the road.¬† Do not spend too much time on the current state of things and what performance was last year.¬† We don‚Äôt drive our cars looking backwards, so why would you do that for your bank.
+The key to success is to spend much of your efforts on what you want the bank to look like one, three, and five years down the road.¬† Do not spend too much time on the current state of things and what performance was last year.¬† We don‚Äôt drive our cars looking backward, so why would you do that for your bank?

 - Where are we now?

 - Where do we want to be?

 After senior management has addressed to first three questions, they will come up with several KPI‚Äôs that will need to be tracked to see how they are progressing towards the strategic plan.¬† The first step in this process is to come up with a formal budget to track all the financial measures.